Floating Shawl by Helen Stewart

 This pattern is available for £6.00 GBP buy it now

-From the moment your feet hit the surf, the first swim of the day feels like freedom.
-Although swimming may be too strong a word.
-Movement is effortless, and this is more about relaxation, about surrendering yourself to the joys of the sea.
-Finally, you can let go and just float, buoyant and supported by the salt water.
-Bobbing up and down among the waves, you are almost weightless.
+The first swim of the day always feels like freedom.
+Swim may even be too strong a word.
+There’s no effort or exercise involved.
+Bobbing up and down, you’re almost weightless.
 Somehow, a dip in the ocean can be both exhilarating and deeply calming.
-Any stress or fretting that managed to follow you here dissolves and drifts away.
-When you’ve had enough, there’s a happy striving back to the shore as you are lifted and set back on your feet by the movement of the water, heading for the crisp welcome of a sun-warmed towel.
-A little sun, a little rest, a cool drink, and then you’ll be ready to venture out into the swing of the sea once more.
+Finally, you can let go and just float.
+Supported by the salt water, you let your stress drift away and out to sea.
+When you’re ready to return, the rocking waves lift and carry you back to shore, heading for the crisp welcome of a sun-warmed towel.
+A little sun, a little rest, a cool drink, and you’ll be ready to venture out into the swing of the sea once again.

-Our second shawl of the season is called Floating, after the simple pleasure of an ocean swim.
+The fingering-weight Floating Shawl is named after the simple pleasure of an ocean swim.
 It is a generous half pi/semi-circle shape with a beautiful drape around the shoulders.
-The base of the shawl is mostly garter, the most relaxing stitch I know: perfect holiday knitting.
+The base of the shawl is mostly garter, the most relaxing stitch I know, for perfect holiday knitting.
 There is also a gorgeous panel of deceptively simple lace, finished with the delicate ripple of a picot bind-off.
 The Floating shawl is a joyful and rewarding knit and a lovely addition to any outfit.